Princeton-Robot-Planning-and-Learning/prbench/docs/envs/Obstruction3D-o1.md

 The goal is considered reached when:
 1. The robot is not currently grasping the target block
 2. The target block is resting on (supported by) the target region

+Support is determined based on contact between the target block and target region, within a small distance threshold (1e-4).

 This encourages the robot to efficiently clear obstructions and place the target block while avoiding infinite episodes.